yeungzero0/Anime-Sketch-to-IMG-CNN/README.md

 ref:N/A

-When you want to play the Sketch to IMG, run "main_runThisForTesting(SketchToImage).py"
+When you want to play the Sketch to IMG, run "main_runThisForTesting(SketchToImage).py" & train your own model before
 ---